PySimpleGUI/PySimpleGUI/readme.md

   </tr>
 </table>

+# Announcements

+## PySimpleGUI Tip of the Day - upgrading to GitHub version....
+29 July 2022

+Want to run the latest version of PySimpleGUI from GitHub?
+If you previously pip installed PySimpleGUI, then it's easy-ish.

+## REPL.IT - Working again...
+2 August 2022

+For quite a while there was a problem using REPL.IT.
+Windows could not be opened at any specific location.
+They were always made at 0,0.
+Thanks to an awesome engineer there named Toby, the problem has been fixed.
+If you use a tkinter template, then his fix is included.
+Here's an example from Demo Programs project that I created earlier today that you'll find here: https://replit.com/@PySimpleGUI/DemoPrograms

+# The Project

 Transforms the tkinter, Qt, WxPython, and Remi (browser-based) GUI frameworks into a simpler interface.
 The window definition is simplified by using Python core data types understood by beginners (lists and dictionaries).
 Further simplification happens by changing event handling from a callback-based model to a message passing one.